High-alpine mountain run

 A battle for every metre

 It is one of the toughest mountain runs of the world.
 Over a course 12 kilometres long, a 2000-metre altitude gain is to be overcome.
 Some passages literally force the athletes to their knees and can be overcome only on all fours.
-In the Dolomite-Stadium Lienz, at 674 m above sea level, the struggle for every metre starts as the athletes set their sights on Kuhbodentörl, at 2441 metres altitude – a breathtaking place to finish, which the athletes reach in 1.5-2.5 hours.
+At the mainsquare in Lienz, at 674 m above sea level, the struggle for every metre starts as the athletes set their sights on Kuhbodentörl, at 2441 metres altitude – a breathtaking place to finish, which the athletes reach in 1.5-2.5 hours.

 Length: 12 km | Altitude: 2.000 m